genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/09_events/01_static-events.md

-## 4. Update the process.xml file for the event handler
+## 4. Update the process.xml file for the Event Handler

 Update the **processes.xml** file for the Positions application and change the tag for TRADING_APP_EVENT_HANDLER:
 ```xml